roicoroy/goiaba-servers/medusa-server/README.md

-# Medusa2 Marketplace demo
+# Medusa2 Marketplace Demo

-This is a demo project which demoes how to create a multivendor marketplace demo using [Medusa 2.0](https://medusajs.com/)
+This is a demo project which demonstrates how to create a multivendor marketplace using [Medusa 2.0](https://medusajs.com/)

 > [!NOTE]
 **UPD**: all the multivendor marketplace related code was moved to [medusa-marketplace-plugin](https://github.com/Tech-Labi/medusa-marketplace-plugin), so the demo app now uses this plugin (read Part 4 below).

 A four-part series articles on Medium: